FAIR2-for-research-software/Documentation/learners/reference.md

 Documentation site
 : A software documentation website is a structured guide to using a library of research code.

+Linter
+: A system that analyses code for potential errors.

 ## Further resources

 - Write the Docs, [A beginner’s guide to writing documentation](https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/)